GetintheLoop/painless-sqlalchemy/README.md

 Using explicit serialization opposed to the default serialization should be preferred.
-Also be careful when defining default serialization containing `to-many` relationships or referencing default serialization from other default serialization as the resulting queries can get very expensive easily.
+Also be careful when defining default serialization containing `to-many` relationships or referencing default serialization from other default serialization as the resulting queries can quickly get very expensive.

 However when testing and writing proof of concept the default serialization is very helpful.